sparkfun/Serial_Enabled_LCD_Backpack/README.md

 [*Serial Enabled LCD Backpack (LCD-00258)*](https://www.sparkfun.com/products/258)

-This backpack allows you to control a parallel based LCD over a single-wire serial interface.
+This PIC-based serial enabled backpack allows you to control a parallel based LCD over a single-wire serial interface.
 It is compatible with 16x2 LCDs and 20x4 LCDs.

 Repository Contents
 -------------------

-* **/Firmware** - Any firmware that the part ships with,
+* **/Firmware** - Arduino example code and eny firmware that the part ships with for different size LCD screens.
 * **/Hardware** - All Eagle design files (.brd, .sch, .STL)

 License Information